-Miss Julie Brookes-Head Teacher and Mrs Katie Green-Deputy Head Teacher, the Special Educational Needs Co-ordinators (SENDCo), are responsible for the day-to-day operation of the SEND policy.
+Mrs Katie Green-Acting Head Teacher, is the acting Special Educational Needs Co-ordinator (SENDCo) along with support from outside SENDCos.

+They are responsible for the day-to-day operation of the SEND policy.
 Their main duties are: -

-- Maintaining a provision map, which is reviewed, termly. - Supporting the work of Senior Teaching Assistants and preparing the support timetable (STAs) - Maintaining the SEND Register and overseeing the records of all children with SEND.

-• Supporting class teachers in preparing Vicarage Individual Plans (VIPs) for children with SEND.

-- Reviewing VIPs at least twice a year with support staff, class teachers, children, parents and carers. - Liaising with and advising other staff members. - Contributing to the in-service training of staff. - Ordering, recording and maintaining appropriate resources. - Liaising with parents of children with SEND. - Liaising with external agencies such as Specialist Advisory Teachers. - Gathering evidence for and attending EHCP meetings.
+- Maintaining a provision map, which is reviewed, termly. - Supporting the work of Senior Teaching Assistants and preparing the support timetable (STAs) - Maintaining the SEND Register and overseeing the records of all children with SEND. - Supporting class teachers in preparing Vicarage Individual Plans (VIPs) for children with SEND. - Reviewing VIPs at least twice a year with support staff, class teachers, children, parents and carers. - Liaising with and advising other staff members. - Contributing to the in-service training of staff. - Ordering, recording and maintaining appropriate resources. - Liaising with parents of children with SEND. - Liaising with external agencies such as Specialist Advisory Teachers. - Gathering evidence for and attending EHCP meetings.

-Our SEND governor is Zena Cassels
+Our SEND governor is Shelagh Hughes

 The SEND governor spends time in school observing aspects of SEND practice in order to feedback to the whole governing body and liaising with the SENDco.
 SEND will form a standing agenda item for Governor meetings.
-ZC will report findings back to the Governing Body with any minutes from scheduled meetings.
+SH will report findings back to the Governing Body with any minutes from scheduled meetings.